AriKILLER/qr-code-component-main/README-template.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below:

+Using div classes to add style to everything easier and trying to make work the fonts of google.

 ```html
 <h1>Some HTML code I'm proud of</h1>